Danielle Swaney, PhD

 Danielle Swaney completed her PhD in analytical chemistry at the University of Wisconsin, Madison.
 As a scientist in the Krogan Lab and the director of the Thermo Fisher Scientific Proteomics Facility for Disease Target Discovery, she is using a technique called affinity purification mass spectrometry to investigate protein-protein interactions to elucidate disease mechanisms and discover therapeutic targets.

-A monthly tradition for over 25 years, Science for Admin is a forum for Gladstone scientists to share their latest research with their administrative colleagues.
+A monthly tradition for over 30 years, Science for Admin is a forum for Gladstone scientists to share their latest research with their research operations colleagues.

 Diversity, Equity, and Inclusion